kkontio/lounaat2/README.md

 `/config/initializers/secret_tokeb.rb.example`
 `/config/deploy.rb.example`

+### Adding scraper plugins

+Scrapers use very simple plugin architecture.
+Create a ruby class in `/lib/scraper/plugins/` that registers itself at wRestaurantProcessor (`/lib/scraper/restaurant_processor`) with a regexp for the url pattern it handles and a lambda that takes an url and returns a hash.
+The hash keys should be dates and values should be arrays of strings that describe the lunches on that day.
+Check existing plugins for reference.

-### Prod.env.notes.
+### Prod.env.notes

 Production environment setup in example deployment files is apache/passenger, systemwide rvm, using bundler to install all needed gems to shared/bundle and capistrano for deployment.

-Of course, any other configuration you wish to use is ok.
-This is here mainly so I remember what I used. :)
+Any other server configuration you might wish to use goes as well.
+These notes serve to support my memory.

+## Setting up

 Copy your `database.yml` and `secret_token.rb` files to the appropriate capistrano shared config folder - check `deploy.rb`.

 Basic steps for production installation.
-Only going to go through what is actually relevant for getting this Rails app running and not how to secure your ssh, db or your server in general.
+Only going to go through here what is actually relevant for getting this Rails app running and not how to secure your ssh, db or your server in general.

-1. Install apache, sshd and db server of your choice (I usually prefer PostgreSQL)
+1. Install apache, sshd and RDBMS of your choice (I usually prefer PostgreSQL)
 2. Create db for your Rails app
 3. Install RVM (system wide/multi-user) and Ruby
 4. Install Passenger